pford68/aspectjs/README.md

 A simple AOP implementation for Node.
 It works either with standalone functions or with object methods.
 And be used on the client-side with Browserify too.

+## API Documentation

+### Methods of aspectjs

+#### addAdvice(advice)
+Takes a standalone function that will be used for advice and returns an Advice object

+#### addAdvice(adviceObj, methodName)
+Takes an object and a string for a method name.
+The method will used for advice.  addAdvice() returns an Advice object.

+### Methods of the Advice object

+#### before(joinpoint, [methodname])
+Adds the advice in the Advice object before the specified join point.
+The join point can be either a function or an object followed by a method name.

+#### after(joinpoint, [methodname])
+Adds the advice in the Advice object after the specified join point.
+The join point can be either a function or an object followed by a method name.

+#### around(joinpoint, [methodname])
+Adds the advice in the Advice object around the specified join point.
+The join point can be either a function or an object followed by a method name.

 ## Usage
 ### Standalone functions
 Both the advice and joinpoints can be standalone functions: